 Associate Professor, Director of Graduate Studies

-I am a historian of the nineteenth-century United States, with interests in the Civil War era, religion and politics, as well as slavery and emancipation.
+I am a historian of the nineteenth-century United States, with interests in the broad Civil War era, religion and politics, as well as slavery and emancipation.
 My first book, Religion, Race, and the Making of Confederate Kentucky, 1830-1880 (Cambridge University Press, 2014), showed the significance of debates over Christian “orthodoxy” in shaping pro- and antislavery politics.
 It tracked the fate of gradual emancipation and colonization movements, southern abolitionism, and proslavery religion before, during, and after the Civil War.

 I regularly offer undergraduate and graduate courses on the Civil War and Reconstruction, the early American republic, slavery and emancipation, American religion, and the American South.